🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 return cls(**config_dict)

-# save configuration
+# Save the configuration

 config = ModelConfig(n_estimators=150, max_depth=15)